 |---|---|---|

-| ATS structure + formatting | Single-column layout, standard headings, consistent dates, machine-readable PDF | 25 |
+| ATS structure and formatting | Single-column layout, standard headings, consistent dates, machine-readable PDF | 25 |

 | Keyword and role match | Core skills and tools from target job descriptions appear naturally | 25 |

-| Bullet quality + impact | Action verbs, quantified results, and clear outcomes in your top bullets | 25 |
+| Bullet quality and impact | Action verbs, quantified results, and clear outcomes in your top bullets | 25 |

 | Relevance and focus | Content is tailored to one role path with minimal filler | 15 |

-| Credibility and proof | Specific metrics, certifications, tools, and context to support claims | 10 |
+| Credibility and proof | Specific metrics, certifications, tools, and context support major claims | 10 |

 Scoring bands